-During the first quarter of 2006, we incurred an income tax expense of \$28 million, which included a tax provision of \$4 million related to a pre-settlement tax on audit in one of our jurisdictions.
-The estimated effective tax rate for the year was approximately 15% computed on the basis of actual tax charges in each jurisdiction.
-During the first quarter of 2005, we had an income tax benefit of \$31 million, which included a \$20 million reversal of certain tax provisions following the conclusion of an advanced pricing agreement for the period 2001 through 2007 with the United States Internal Revenue Service.
-Our tax rate is variable and depends on changes in the level of operating profits within various local jurisdictions and on changes in the applicable taxation rates of these jurisdictions, as well as changes in estimated tax provisions due to new events.
+During the first half of 2006, we incurred an income tax expense of \$57 million; the estimated effective tax rate for the year was approximately 15% computed on the basis of actual tax charges in each jurisdiction.
+In the first half of 2005, we incurred a tax benefit, which was mainly due to the reversal of certain tax provisions for about \$10 million following the conclusion of an advanced pricing agreement for the period 2001 through 2007 with the United States Internal Revenue Service and to an income tax benefit of \$18 million in the United States pursuant to the application of the ETI rules and to the net loss of the period.
+Our tax rate is variable and depends on changes in the level of operating income within various local jurisdictions and on changes in the applicable taxation rates of these jurisdictions, as well as changes in estimated tax provisions due to new events.
 We currently enjoy certain tax benefits in some countries; as such benefits may not be available in the future due to changes in the local jurisdictions, our effective tax rate could be different in future quarters and may increase in the coming years.